bgoonz/BGOONZ_BLOG_2.0/notes/articles/markdown/Understanding-Git--A-Beginners-Guide-Containing-Cheat-Sheets---Resources.md

 ### Running a `git repack`

-**If ‘pack-objects’ type errors are also being displayed**, you can try to run a `git repack` before attempting to push to the remote repository again:
+**If 'pack-objects’ type errors are also being displayed**, you can try to run a `git repack` before attempting to push to the remote repository again:

     git repack
     git push